An 8-Week Course: Begins Wednesday, 11 April

 To do this, we engage in:

-- A basic set of floor/mat exercises
+- Learning a basic set of floor/mat exercises

 - Standing balance and stability drills